lchamb/sass-manifest/README.md

-sass-manifest
+SASS Manifest
 =============

-My sass/scss manifest file
+An example of how I like to structure my SASS/SCSS manifest file